syncfusion/blazor-docs/src/common/common/state-persistance.md

 ```

 > **Note:** The state of the component is retained during navigation or refreshment based on ID.
-Make sure to set ID for the component to store the component's state in browser.
+Make sure to set an ID for the component to store the component's state in the browser.